PROSE Award Winner · Donner Prize Shortlist

 Praise

-This beautifully written book makes a compelling case that law as we know it will change dramatically, and that justice will be the biggest beneficiary of that change.
-The opportunity that singularity presents is the chance to deliver, finally, on law's promise, a promise it has so far left unfulfilled.
+A compelling case that law as we know it will change dramatically, and that justice will be the biggest beneficiary.

 Lawrence Lessig Roy L. Furman Professor of Law and Leadership, Harvard Law School